lehins/massiv/README.md

 Here is also a recent addition `mapM` over an array.
 Comparing only with unboxed vectors, since Repa doesn't have such an implementation.
-There is 100x speedup over `vector` package since direct mutation is used versus a fallback onto lists, like it is done with @Vector@:
+There is 100x speedup over `vector` package since direct mutation is used versus a fallback onto lists, like it is done even with unboxed vectors:

 ```
 benchmarking mapM/Array Ix2 P Seq